Machias Seal Island puffins

 Machias Seal Island in Maine: An Overview

 Every birder should visit Machias Seal Island at least once.
 (The author has been eight times.).
 This is one of the very few breeding colonies where visitors are allowed to land on the island and get close to the birds.
 What Do You See?
-You can observe at very close range breeding: Atlantic Puffin, Razorbill, Common Tern, and Arctic Tern. …
+You can observe at very close range breeding: Atlantic Puffin, Razorbill, … Read more

 Names for Groups of Birds

 All of the names in this list may be used by birders who wish to display their knowledge, although it is probably linguistically inaccurate (and it is bad manners) to interrupt someone who refers to “a flock of swans” by saying, “Surely you mean a whiteness of swans.”
-The names are still fun to know and perhaps useful in some …
+The names are still fun to know … Read more

 Birds and Wind Developments

 The Challenge Wind power has the ability to be a green, bird-friendly form of power generation, but it can also adversely affect birds.
-In 2009, the U.S. Fish & Wildlife Service estimated that 440,000 birds per year were killed by U.S. wind turbines, and included this figure in the agency’s 2013 budget request to Congress.
-Birds can die in collisions …
+In 2009, the U.S. Fish & Wildlife Service estimated that 440,000 birds per year were killed by U.S. wind turbines, and included this figure in the agency’s 2013 budget request to Congress. … Read more

 North American Migration Flyways